TL;DR

 - Cons: Takes longer to set up.
 Exclusions are permanent unless you can get them reviewed.

 For self-employed individuals who value certainty, Full Medical Underwriting is often the preferred path.
-An expert broker like WeCovr can guide you through the application process to ensure it's completed accurately.
+A specialist at WeCovr or one of our broker partners can guide you through the application process to help support it's completed accurately.

 3. Smart Ways to Control Your Premium

 Being your own boss means watching every penny.
-Here’s how to get the best value from your PMI policy:
+Here’s how to get the good value from your PMI policy:

 - Choose a Higher Excess: The excess is the amount you agree to pay towards any claim.
 An excess of £250 or £500 can significantly reduce your monthly premium.
 Since you're unlikely to claim frequently, this is a very effective cost-saving measure.

 - The "6-Week Wait" Option: This is a brilliant option for the budget-conscious.
-If the NHS can provide the inpatient treatment you need within six weeks, you agree to use the NHS.
+If the NHS can provide the inpatient treatment you may need within six weeks, you agree to use the NHS.
 If the wait is longer, your private policy kicks in.
-This can reduce your premium by 20-30% while still protecting you from long delays.
+This can potentially potentially potentially potentially potentially potentially potentially potentially potentially reduce your premium by 20-30% while still helping reduce exposure to long delays.

 - Select a Guided Consultant List: Some insurers offer a discount if you agree to choose from a smaller, curated list of specialists they have approved for quality and value.